bigorangebird/picoCTF/General Skills/Obedient Cat/Obedient Cat.md

 ## Overview

 If you are familiar with working at the command line, this is a very simple task - just follow the steps as detailed in the hints.
-It really doesn't get any more straight foward than this.
+It really doesn't get any more straight forward than this.

 ## Steps